pantheon-systems/documentation/source/_docs/terminus.md

 Our command line interface, Terminus, provides advanced interaction with Pantheon.
 Terminus enables you to do almost everything in a terminal that you can do in the Dashboard, and much more.

-<a href="/docs/terminus/install">Install Terminus</a> on Mac OS X or Linux, or on Windows using [Git BASH on Git for Windows](https://git-for-windows.github.io/).
+[Install Terminus](/docs/terminus/install) on Mac OS X or Linux.
 For details on legacy versions of Terminus, see [Legacy Terminus Versions](/docs/terminus/get-started/legacy).

 <div class="enablement">
   <h4 class="info" markdown="1">[Command Line Training](https://pantheon.io/agencies/learn-pantheon?docs){.external}</h4>